MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 1. On the **Compute** page, select **System events**.

-1. The System events table shows row when surge protection became active and when the capacity returned to a not overloaded state
+1. The System events table shows when surge protection became active and when the capacity returned to a not overloaded state.

 ### Surge Protection thresholds